Print Edition - 2015-05-04 | News

 Quake wrecks schools, colleges in many districts

-May 3, 2015-The devastating earthquake of April 25 and subsequent aftershocks have caused major damage to the country’s schools and colleges -- ranging from the pre-primary to the university level -- compelling both the government and the private sector to cease classes for the next two weeks.
+The devastating earthquake of April 25 and subsequent aftershocks have caused major damage to the country’s schools and colleges -- ranging from the pre-primary to the university level -- compelling both the government and the private sector to cease classes for the next two weeks.

 Faced with serious shortage of fresh drinking water, essential commodities and an inadequate power supply, Private and Boarding Schools Organisation (Pabson) and NPabson, the umbrella bodies of private schools, have decided to close down schools across the country till May 15.